Amy Boyes is a piano and theory teacher in Warman, Saskatchewan. Her students regularly participate in festivals

 She holds Associate Diplomas (ARCT) in Piano Performance and Teaching from the Royal Conservatory of Music and a Licentiate Diploma from Trinity College (UK) in Piano Recital.
 She studied at Brandon University with Alexander Tselyakov (B Mus) and at the University of Alberta with Janet Scott Hoyt (M Mus).

 Amy's music-related articles have been published in the American Music Teacher Magazine, Canadian Music Teacher Magazine, Piano Magazine (formerly Clavier Companion, and Piano Professional, and as guest blog posts on Melanie Spanswick, No Dead Guys, Cross-Eyed Pianist and Piano Dao.
-Other writing has been published by The Globe and Mail, Humber Literary Review, In Parentheses, and Signature Editions.
+Other writing has been published by CBC, The Globe and Mail, Humber Literary Review, In Parentheses, and Signature Editions.

-A council member of the Canadian Music Festival Adjudicators' Association, Amy has adjudicated music festivals throughout from PEI to ON to MB, both online and in-person.
-She is also a member of the Royal Conservatory's College of Examiners for both piano and history and is a Certified Teacher in Elementary/Intermediate/Advanced Piano, History and Harmony.
+A council member of the Canadian Music Festival Adjudicators' Association, Amy has adjudicated music festivals from PEI to AB.
+She is an RCM Examiner (piano and music history) and is a Certified Teacher in Piano, History and Harmony.

 Amy was a 2023 recipient of the RCM Teacher of Distinction Award and the 2022 recipient of the ORMTA Contribution to Teacher Award for which is she very grateful.